Jeffrey-Cawiezell/Visual-Data-Assistant/README-HOWTO FOR NODEJS.txt

 	localhost:3000

 REFER TO NODEJS.ORG IF THERE ARE PROBLEMS (also youtube or just google)

+-BE SURE YOU DO "NPM INSTALL" (this is NOT the same as just installing node to your hard drive).
+	If there isn't a folder called node_modules that gets created in the main top level directory (same folder as package.json and app.js), it won't work.
+- There is another package.json deeper into the project.
+This is NOT the same one you need for node.
+	The package.json in the top level directory is what I'm referring to.

 CAVEATS:
 	-You will have to leave the command prompt open.